Neighborhoods

 Market Snapshot

-The 40-day average days on market tells a nuanced story.
-This is not a bidding-war neighborhood where homes vanish in a weekend, but it is not a slow market either.
-Forty days means buyers have time to do proper due diligence — inspections, appraisals, loan contingencies — without the panic of a 72-hour decision clock.
-For move-up buyers and families relocating from out of state, that breathing room is genuinely valuable.
+Days on market in this neighborhood typically gives buyers enough room for proper due diligence — inspections, appraisals, loan contingencies — without the panic of a 72-hour decision clock.
+For move-up buyers and families relocating from out of state, that breathing room is genuinely valuable, and it is a meaningful contrast to the sub-30-day chaos that defined 2021 and 2022.

 Who Lives Here